Rajnish17060/DApp-Project/README.md

-# Value Manager Dapp
+#  Assessment Dapp

 This project demonstrates a simple Web3 application with a Solidity smart contract and a React.js frontend.
-The smart contract allows setting, incrementing, decrementing, and resetting a value.
+The smart contract has functions like setGreeting, setNumber, getNumber, getGreeting, resetGreting, resetNumber and reverseGreeting.

 ## Project Overview

 The project consists of:
 - **Solidity Smart Contract**: Solidity smart contract is used for manipulating the stored value.
-The functions like setvalue, incrementing, decrementing, and reseting the value are defined inside the solidity file.
+The functions like setGreeting, setNumber, getNumber, getGreeting, resetGreting, resetNumber and reverseGreeting.are defined inside the solidity file.
 - **Next.js Frontend**: Next.js is used for interacting with the smart contract and also the functions that are declared in the file.

 ## How to Run